 These are my proudest accomplishment: educational concerts combining instrumental and vocal selections with lecturing on the music presented in each program.
 I put these together starting in 2014, and first performed them for the Continuing Education Center at Rancho Bernardo (CECRB).
 Some of these have since been performed for other organizations and at other venues.
 Programs can be adapted depending on the circumstances.
 Here are my descriptions, starting with the four generic presentations.

 William Schwenck Gilbert was a famous dramatist who wrote many plays, poems, and lighthearted works.
 Arthur Sullivan was a famous classical composer who appealed to his public’s tastes while also dabbling in serious pieces for orchestras and especially voices.
 Together, these two Englishmen changed musical theater forever with their lighthearted, tuneful shows satirizing social class distinctions and other universal topics.
 This is why their shows are still so well loved more than a century after they were written.
 The program presents an overview of their careers, and features a sampling of some of the most tuneful, detachable melodies from all of their shows, including rarities that excite many fans.
 Sit back and enjoy Gilbert’s witty words, and Sullivan’s tuneful, memorable music.

 “The Melodies of Glenn Miller”

 Alton Glenn Miller was one of the great musicians of the 1930s and ‘40s, a trombonist, arranger and bandleader who put many listeners “In the Mood” for up-tempo dance tunes and slow, beautiful ballads.
-This program will include historical notes, tribute bands, what made the “Miller Sound”, and some Miller recordings, as well as my interpretations and personal mixes of some of my favorites.
+This program’s talking points will include historical notes, tribute bands, and what made the “Miller Sound,” as well as my interpretations of some favorites.

 “The Music of Broadway”